Z-Guo/assignment-prime-numbers-resful-service/README.md

 #### Parameters
 - `{number}` **required**: upper limit for generating prime numbers
-- `algorithm` **optional**: select a different algorithm for generating prime numbers, default it not specified
+- `algorithm` **optional**: select a different algorithm for generating prime numbers, default if not specified
   - `sieve`: Sieve of Eratosthenes algorithm